neogeographica/chaintool/docs/example.rst

 (And FYI for completeness' sake: the ``+nodoc`` toggle suppresses all docstrings checks, if you're evil that way.)

-These toggles don't give us access to all the :command:`flake8` and :command:`pylint` arguments of course; presumably these specific toggles were defined because they represent certain options that were frequently being fiddled with.
+These toggles don't give us access to all the ``flake8`` and ``pylint`` arguments of course; presumably these specific toggles were defined because they represent certain options that were frequently being fiddled with.